Information and guidance

 Guidance, advice, support packages and information are being released and updated on a daily basis for businesses and the self-employed.
 For current details please visit the COVID 19 web pages on Heart of the South West Growth Hub.

-COVID-19 Financial Support Grant
+COVID-19 Hardship Grant

 Advice for staff, parents and children